 Vote in Florida

-You can register to vote in Florida by completing a paper application and delivering it in person or by mail to the Division of Elections, any supervisor of an elections' office, an office that issues driver's licenses, or a voter registration agency (e.g., public assistance office, center for independent living, office serving persons with disabilities, public library, or armed forces recruitment office).
+You can register to vote in the Sunshine State by completing a paper application and delivering it in person or by mail to the Florida Division of Elections, any supervisor of an elections' office, an office that issues driver's licenses, or a voter registration agency (e.g., public assistance office, center for independent living, office serving persons with disabilities, public library, or armed forces recruitment office).
 You can also register online at registertovoteflorida.gov.
 You'll need a Florida driver's license (or ID card) and the last four digits of your Social Security number to complete the online registration.